 Building in Faith

-RVHFH partners with individual churches to raise construction funds and solicit donations of materials and services for the project.
-These churches also provide volunteers who work side by side with the partner family as they complete their sweat equity.
+RVHFH partners with individual churches to raise construction funds and solicit donations of materials and services for the projects.
+These churches also provide volunteers who work side-by-side with the partner family as they complete their sweat equity.

 Church Partnership Programs